philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * If you can't fit everything you want to do within 40 hours per week, you need to get better at picking what to do.
 * Protectionism
-  * On financial controls, beaureacracy, and heavyweight process
+  * On financial controls, bureaucracy, and heavyweight process
     * They guard so many things, but all too often they fail to protect what's both most vulnerable and most
       precious: their employees' time and attention.
   * Time and attention are best spent in large bills, if you will, not spare coins and small change.